alejandrabarcena/ReactTicTac/replit.md

 - **Shared**: Types and schemas in `/shared/`

 ## Recent Changes
+- **July 24, 2025**: Fixed hot reload errors by adding missing React imports
+  - Added `import React from "react"` to all JSX files in `/files/src/`
+  - Fixed App.tsx, main.tsx, not-found.tsx, and tictactoe.tsx
+  - Server now running successfully on port 5000
+  - Application is accessible and functional

+## Current Status
+- ✅ Application is running on port 5000
+- ✅ Vite hot module replacement is working
+- ✅ All React imports fixed
+- ✅ TicTacToe game is functional with interactive UI

+## Recent Changes
 - July 23, 2025: Successfully debugged and fixed startup issues
   - ✓ Fixed Node.js installation (npm command not found)
   - ✓ Fixed broken image references in TicTacToe component